Amateur Radio Activation at the Point Reyes Lighthouse

 The Point Reyes Lighthouse was first shown December 1st, 1870.
 This treacherous point, once characterized as "the worst the Pacific has to offer" (SF Chronicle, 1870), was lit to guide mariners safely past Point Reyes.
 In 1870, as many as four men employed by the US Government's Lighthouse Board were stationed at Point Reyes.
 With the aid of lighthouse keepers, the Point Reyes Light Station remained in operation for 105 years.

 Today, the US Coast Guard maintains an automated light and fog signal while Point Reyes National Seashore staff serve as the modern day light keepers to the historic structure.
 Visitors to Point Reyes National Seashore can view the historic 1870 lens room with its intact first order Fresnel lens and clockwork mechanism.
-The Point Reyes Lighthouse and Visitor Center are open Thursday through Monday, 10 am to 4:30 pm, with lens room tours from 2:30 pm to 4 pm.
+For the summer of 2014, the Point Reyes Lighthouse and Visitor Center are open Thursday through Monday, 10 am to 4:30 pm, with lens room tours from 2:30 pm to 4 pm.
 Winds in excess of 40 mph will close the lighthouse stairs and cancel programs.
 For additional information about the Point Reyes Lighthouse, including weather conditions call the Point Reyes Lighthouse at 415-669-1534 or the Bear Valley Visitor Center at 415-464-5100 x2 x5.

 Did You Know?